Indian Immunologicals Limited

-Indian Immunologicals Limited (IIL) is a subsidiary of National Dairy Development Board.
+Indian Immunologicals Limited (IIL) is a subsidiary of the National Dairy Development Board.
 It is based in Hyderabad, Telangana, India.
 IIL is registered in India as a Public Limited Company under the Companies Act, 1956 (Ministry of Corporate Affairs – MCA Services), It was established in 1982 by the National Dairy Development Board.

 It is noted for developing veterinary and human vaccines for foot-and-mouth disease, rabies, bacterial vaccines, canine vaccines, hepatitis, measles, MMR and DPT.

-IIL is a major supplier of DPT, TT and Hepatitis B vaccines to India's large Universal Immunization Programme.
+IIL is a major supplier of DPT, TT and hepatitis B vaccines to India's large Universal Immunization Programme.
 IIL has three vaccine manufacturing facilities in India.
 The Gachibowli-Hyderabad facility is engaged in the production of vaccines, while the Karakapatla-Hyderabad facility produces animal health formulations and human vaccines.
 IIL's facility in Ooty exclusively produces human anti-rabies vaccine, "Abhayrab".
 Pristine Biologicals Ltd is IIL's subsidiary in New Zealand and is involved in the production of serum used in the manufacture of vaccines.
+Indian Immunologicals, IIL, on 25 November 2023 launched the measles and rubella vaccine 'Mabella' for children.
+A live-attenuated MR vaccine developed in partnership with Polyvac Institute of Vietnam was launched as part of the 25th celebrations of the IIL division Human Biologicals Institute (HBI) in Udhagamandalam (Ooty), Tamil Nadu.
+Indian Immunologicals has introduced first indigenously developed Hepatitis A vaccine, Havisure.
+The vaccine is available in two formulations: a 1ml dose for adults and a 0.5ml dose for pediatric use.

 Animal Health

 IIL manufactures animal health vaccines and formulations.
 IIL is the third largest animal health player in the Indian market and the market leader in veterinary biologicals in India.
 IIL operates one plant that is WHO-GMP and ISO-9001, 14001, 18001 and 27001 certified.
 IIL also introduced the world's first vaccine against Porcine Cysticercosis –Cysvax.
 IIL is the only producer of companion animal vaccines in India.
+Indian Immunologicals Limited advances its fish vaccine development efforts through a collaboration agreement with ICAR-CIBA.

 Human Health

 IIL operates a manufacturing facility in Ooty to manufacture the Vero cell culture rabies vaccine for use in human beings.
 This plant was set up in 1998 at the specific request of the Government of India in order to phase out use of the older and unsafe sheep brain vaccine (also termed nerve tissue vaccine – NTV) with the modern tissue culture vaccine.

 The plant, which commenced commercial production in phases from September 2006, meets a large part of the requirements of the Universal Immunization Programme of the Ministry of Health, Govt of India.

+Indian Immunologicals and the Indian Council of Medical Research have signed an agreement for the development of a Zika vaccine.
+Indian Immunologicals' Dengue Vaccine for Dengue Fever: Prospects for Approval Indian Immunologicals Ltd is developing a bi-valent human monoclonal antibody for the treatment of rabies.